-- Uttarbasti putaka should be made from material which is soft, light like skin of animal and in case they are unavailable skin of birds, one fourth portion of leather bag or any other soft leather can be used.
+- Uttarbasti putaka should be made from soft material, light like the skin of an animal and in case they are unavailable skin of birds, one-fourth portion of a leather bag or any other soft leather can be used.

 - Position (Sthiti)

 The woman should be placed in a supine position with flexed thighs and elevated knees (Uttanaya Shayanaya Samyak Samkochya Sakthini Urdhvajanve Striye Dadyat Uttanaye)

 - Procedure (Vidhi)

 The nozzle should be inserted in the urinary or vaginal passage slowly with steady hands, following the direction of passage.

 - Pratyavartana of Snehana is considered essential for Uttarabasti.

 - Acharya Charaka has mentioned the administration of PippalyadiVarti (suppositories) if Basti does not return.

 - Acharya Dalhana has given a very specific description of the Pratyavartana of Sneha.
 These measures are –Yoni Varti, GudaVarti, Sphika – Tadana & Eshana, etc.